Introduction

 Typical of Nordic states, here the Annual General Meeting (AGM) elects the board of directors, made up of non-executives only.
 The board, in turn, elects the Executive Management.
 Here, employee representatives are appointed by the employee organizations.

-The separation is pronounces and in line with international standards: at least half of the board of directors members have to be independent.
+The separation is pronounced and in line with international standards: at least half of the board of directors members have to be independent.
 Moreover, the same person cannot be CEO and chairman of the board of directors.

 The statutory auditors of a Nordic company are appointed by the shareholders meeting to audit the company’s annual accounts and hence present their reports to the shareholders at the AGM in their annual audit report.
 In this scenario, the auditor answers primarily to the AGM and then to the board.